TristanG11/track_master_project/README.md

 ### **Roadmap**
 - **Enhanced Localization**: Incorporate RTK GPS for sub-meter accuracy.
 - **AI Integration**: Add modules for AI-based decision-making and path planning.
-- **Advanced Sensors**: Extend support for lidar and additional IMUs for better mapping.
+- **Advanced Sensors**: Extend support for lidar for better mapping.

 ### **Contributing**
 We welcome contributions!
 Please check our [contribution guidelines](CONTRIBUTING.md) for more details.